 Then the unthinkable happened.
 Almost exactly one year to the day after the first stroke, I had a second stroke.
 I figured that the first one was so much fun, why not have another?
 This time, the doctors said it was in my brain stem.
 It set me back to just about the place I was when the medical supply company retrieved my rented wheelchair.
 Here we go again.

-Now I am two years out from the first stroke and one year since the second.
+Now I am 2 1/2 years out from the first stroke and 1 1/2 years since the second.
 Still severely disabled, but I’m working every day to regain as much functionality as I can.
 My neurologist told me that I am unlikely to see much improvement.
 He was wrong because I already have improved since he said that.
 Perhaps his statement was more of a challenge than a prognosis.
 I’m still not sure.
 I have no illusions that I will ever regain 100% functionality – but that doesn’t stop me from trying.
 As Winston Churchill said: “If you’re going through hell, keep going.”
 I intend to do just that.

 USA Visitors: Do you want to receive updates from Strokesite via text message?
 Instead of publishing an email newsletter that you probably wouldn’t read, we send out summaries of our latest posts, reader comments, motivational messages, and quotes via weekly text message.
 You can cancel instantly by replying STOP at any time. (msg & data rates may apply) Opt-In Terms and conditions